KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 - Removed `HR` tags (not necessary)
 - Test editing
   - Disable `linkTo` and `columnSelect` dropdowns when editing.
 There is far too much to account for when shifting cells.
+- Create a favicon
+- Finish meta tags
+- Add icon/image to website.
+- Add link to 'readme' and website (website icon links to readme; readme links to website).

 _